NIEM/NIEM.github.io/json/index.md

 title: JSON for NIEM
 ---

-The [Overview](overview) provides a map for the JSON pages, with a description of what the pages cover and why.
+The [Outline](outline) provides a map for the JSON pages, with a description of what the pages cover and why.

 The NIEM Technical Architecture Committee (NTAC) is in the process of developing guidelines and specifications supporting the use of JSON with NIEM.